-A student is in good standing at CSM when he or she is enrolled in class(es) and is not on either academic or disciplinary probation.
-Provisional probation does not affect a student's being in good standing.
+A student is in good standing at CSM when he or she is enrolled in class(es) and is not on either academic or disciplinary probation, suspension, or dismissal.

 Academic Probation and Suspension Probation

 A student whose cumulative grade-point average falls below the minimum requirements specified (see table below) will be placed on probation for the following semester.
 A student on probation is subject to the following restrictions: